watson-intu/self/README.md

 ### Getting the files

-Clone the Intu git repository onto your local machine by running the following two commands in your terminal:
+Clone the Intu git repository onto your local machine by running the following commands in your terminal:

   * `git clone --branch develop --recursive git@github.com:watson-intu/self.git`

+ Sometimes the sub-modules will not get pulled down, if so then you may need to run this git command after the one above:

+  * `git submodule update --init --recursive`

  If the above command fails, you may need to go add your public ssh key into your profile on github.
 See https://help.github.com/articles/signing-commits-with-gpg/